foolmarks/randomforest_iris/README.md

-# randomforest_iris
+# Random Forest classifier applied to Iris dataset

-Random Forest classifier applied to Iris dataset
+See Jupyter notbook for details